First tips & ideas for fun water games with children

 • large tub or paddling pool

-• squeeze-and-squirt toys or water pistols
+• pull-and-squirt toys or water pistols

 • stopwatch (optional)